-Occasionally, you may find that either your PS4 controller or PS4 console itself can display intermittent blue flashing lights.
-There could be a few causes here, and some of them might depend on if you’re seeing the lights on the controller or the console.
+Occasionally, you may find that either your PS4 controller or PS4 console itself displays intermittent blue flashing lights.
+There could be a few causes of this, and some of them might depend on if you’re seeing the lights on the controller or the console.

 Our article mainly focuses on the controller, but it is worth noting that the console can also flash a blue light.
 Sometimes, this might have something to do with the controller.
 In other cases, it could be a problem with the console.

-A blinking blue light could show that the device is unable to enter its powered on state fully.
-This blinking light could indicate a more serious issue.
+A blinking blue light could show that the device cannot fully enter its powered-on state fully.
+This blinking light could show a more serious issue.

-It’s important to remember that the blue light of death is very specific, and you need to ensure that this is what you are seeing.
+It’s important to remember that the blue light of death is very specific, and you must ensure that this is what you are seeing.
 A BLOD will pulse on and off but remain blue.
 Other lights could be solid instead of blinking, or they might be a different color.

 It can be difficult to determine the precise cause because you usually won’t have access to any audio, video, or features of the PS4 if the true culprit is the BLOD.